Dodge: Post-war years

 Dodge targeted the muscle car market of the late 1960s and early 1970s.
 Along with the Charger, models like the Coronet R/T and Super Bee were available for buyers seeking performance.
-Dodge entered the pony car market segment with the Challenger coupe and convertible for the 1970 model year.
-They were available with economy I6 engines and numerous trims and options up to the "race-ready" Hemi V8.
+For the 1970 model year, Dodge entered the pony car market segment with the Challenger coupe and convertible.
+The Challenger was available with economy I6 engines and numerous trims and options up to the "race-ready" Hemi V8.

-To offer a wider range of cars during the 1970s, Dodge partnered with Mitsubishi Motors to marketed their subcompact as the Colt positioned to compete with the AMC Gremlin, Chevrolet Vega, and Ford Pinto.
-Chrysler would come to rely heavily on their relationship with Mitsubishi.
+To offer a wider range of cars during the 1970s, Dodge partnered with Mitsubishi to market their subcompact as the Colt, positioned to compete with the AMC Gremlin, Chevrolet Vega, and Ford Pinto.
+Chrysler would come to rely heavily on Dodge's relationship with Mitsubishi.
 At the same time, Dodge marketed a version of the Plymouth Duster, badge-engineered as the Dodge Demon.
-It was inexpensive, but with I6 and V8 engines, the Demon could not achieve the fuel economy of the four-cylinder Colt.
-The Demon sold in much fewer numbers than the Duster.
+It was inexpensive, but with I6 and V8 engines, the Demon could not achieve the fuel economy of the four-cylinder Colt, and sold in much fewer numbers than the Duster.